tum-pbs/PhiFlow/documentation/Simulation_Overview.md

-Slightly more complex examples can be found in [marker.py](../demos/marker.py) which passively advects an additional marker field, [smoke_logo.py](../demos/smoke_logo.py) which adds obstacles to the scene and [moving_inflow.py](../demos/moving_inflow.py) which adds geometry movement.
+Slightly more complex examples can be found in [marker.py](../demos/marker.py) which passively advects an additional marker field, [fluid_logo.py](../demos/fluid_logo.py) which adds obstacles to the scene and [moving_inflow.py](../demos/moving_inflow.py) which adds geometry movement.
-The example [manual_smoke_numpy_or_tf.py](../demos/manual_smoke_numpy_or_tf.py) shows a simple smoke simulation with custom inflow, that can run via NumPy or TensorFlow with a switch, to illustrate similarities and differences of the two execution modes.
+The example [manual_smoke_numpy_or_tf.py](../demos/manual_smoke_numpy_or_tf.py) shows a simple fluid simulation with custom inflow, that can run via NumPy or TensorFlow with a switch, to illustrate similarities and differences of the two execution modes.

 ### Running on the GPU